manoj-pantha/goAML-XML/README.md

 3. **Load:** The script generates a `.xml` file and `.zip` file ready for upload to the goAML Web portal.

 ---

+## 🎯 Advanced Logic & Scope
+This project can be modified to handle the more complex business logic of Life Insurance data, including:
+1. **Multi-Policy KYC Tracking:** Consolidates data for policyholders with multiple active contracts to ensure aggregate threshold monitoring.
+2. **Product Specific Logic:** Specialized handling for Child Policies and varying regulatory requirements across different product lines.
+3. **Premium Nature:** Distinguishes between New Business and Renewal Premium impacts on reporting cycles.
+4. **Payment Mode:** Capture of payment mode-specific details, such as Cheque numbers, bank clearing references, and wallet reference number mapped directly to goAML transaction tags.
+5. **Flexible Schema:** Easily incorporates additional required fields as per evolving FIU guidelines and company-specific product specifications.